-- COP&D 1 (SSW 741): History; theory and frameworks; strategies; roles; case studies; organizing campaigns
+- Community Organizing 1 (SSW 741): History; theory and frameworks; strategies; roles; case studies; organizing campaigns

-- COP&D 2 (SSW 742): Theory and models of planning; use of data and research; client/constituency participation; coalition-building
+- Community Organizing 2 (SSW 742): Theory and models of planning; use of data and research; client/constituency participation; coalition-building

-- COP&D 3 (SSW 743): Social movements; popular education; Freirian practices
+- Community Organizing 3 (SSW 743): Social movements; popular education; Freirian practices

 - Political Advocacy

 Students complete their field instruction in approved field settings where they specialize in working at the neighborhood, community, policy and system levels (see PDF list below).
 All field placements are located in the New York/New Jersey Metropolitan area and its environs.
-For students, field instruction encompasses both the specific placement site and the broader professional landscape that they will enter as organizers, making it direct preparation for successful practice.
-COP&D students complete their field instruction at leading agencies and organizations around the city, many of which have ongoing relationships with the School and its COP&D faculty.
+Field instruction encompasses both the specific placement site and the broader professional landscape that they will enter as organizers, making it direct preparation for successful practice.
+CO students complete their field instruction at leading agencies and organizations around the city, many of which have ongoing relationships with the school and its CO faculty.

 - Burghardt, Stephen | PhD